⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 The view to the southwest from the summit.
 From left to right: Turtle Mountain, Willoughby Ridge, Mount Coulthard, Mount McLaren, Chinook Peak, Sentry Mountain, and in the foreground, the south end of Bluff Mountain.

 The view west at Bluff Mountain.
 It might not look like much, but Bluff is a fun scramble.
-In the distance to the right of centre is Crowsnest Moutain and the Seven Sisters.
+In the distance to the right of centre are “Pa Butte”, Crowsnest Moutain, and the Seven Sisters.
 On the far right is McGillivray Ridge.

 Looking northwest at Grassy Mountain (centre) which is now the home of an active coal mining operation.
 In the distant centre immediately behind Grassy Mountain is, “Vicary Creek Ridge”.
-To the far right in the distance is Sugarloaf Mountain.
+To the far right in the distance is the Sugarloaf Fire Lookout.

 Morin Peak is on the left and the South Peak is on the right.
 I had originally considered continuing on to re-summit the South Peak, but the insanity of the wind caused me to ‘paws’ and rethink this plan…